1hursday/git-basic-exercises/README.md

 So, I after make these changes with nano I must re-stage the file before commiting?
 I just saved then with cntrl x, y and enter and called git commmit with a cute little message there but when i git logged, all i could see was my initial commit.
 I'm glad I learned that early.
+I may or may not have added these random changes to the history readme file.
+Let's see if I can't undo that